shengchaochen82/shengchaochen82.github.io/_pages/about.md

 # 🔥 News
 - *2024.05*: &nbsp;🎉🎉 I have one paper about Retinal Disease Recognition accpted by **Medical & Biological Engineering & Computing** (I act as the corresponding author).
 Congratulations to my collaborators!
 - *2024.04*: &nbsp;🎉🎉 I have one paper about On-device Weather Foundation Model accpted by **IJCAI'24**，see you on Jeju!
-- *2024.03*: &nbsp;🎉🎉 I have one paper about Federated Remote Sensing Analysis accepted by **Knowledge-Based Systems** (Top in Knowledge System, JCR Q1).
+- *2024.03*: &nbsp;🎉🎉 I have one paper about Federated Remote Sensing Analysis accepted by **Knowledge-Based Systems** (Top in Knowledge System, JCR Q1), which is my fourth work during my intership.
+- *2024.02*: &nbsp;🎉🎉 I have two papers about Fiber-optics Demodulation accpted by **Optical Fiber Technology** (I mentor).
+Congratulations to my collaborators!
 - *2023.12*: &nbsp;🎉🎉 Our survey: *Foundation Models for Weather and Climate Data Understanding: A Comprehensive Survey*, has appeared on arXiv, which is the first comprehensive and systematic effort to summarize DL-based understanding of weather and climate data, paving the way for the development of foundation models of weather and climate.
-- *2023.08*: &nbsp;🎉🎉 I have one paper about Weather Image Analysis accepted by **Knowledge-Based Systems** (Top in Knowledge System, JCR Q1).
+- *2023.08*: &nbsp;🎉🎉 I have one paper about Weather Image Analysis accepted by **Knowledge-Based Systems** (Top in Knowledge System, JCR Q1), which is my third work during my intership.
-- *2023.07*: &nbsp;🎉🎉 I have one paper about Radar Spatial-temporal extrapolation accepted by **IEEE Transaction on Geoscience and Remote Sensing** (Top in RS, JCR Q1).
+- *2023.07*: &nbsp;🎉🎉 I have one paper about Radar Spatial-temporal extrapolation accepted by **IEEE Transaction on Geoscience and Remote Sensing** (Top in RS, JCR Q1), which is my second work during my intership.
 - *2023.06*: &nbsp;🎉🎉 I received my master's degree from Hainan University with distinguished honors.
 Looking forward to starting the my Ph.D. journey.
 - *2023.04*: &nbsp;🎉🎉 I have one paper about FL-based Weather Foundation Model accpted by **IJCAI'23**，which is my first top conference in CS domain!
+- *2023.03*: &nbsp;🎉🎉 I have three papers about Fiber-optics Demodulation accpted by **IEEE Sensors Journal** (I mentor).
+Congratulations to my collaborators!
 - *2023.03*: &nbsp;🎉🎉 I have one paper about Federated Learning-based Photonic Reverse Design accpted by **IEEE Photonic Letter**.
 - *2023.02*: &nbsp;🎉🎉 I have one paper about medical image analysis accpted by **IEEE Journal of Biomedical and Health Informatics** (Top in Medical Information).
 - *2022.10*: &nbsp;🎉🎉 I was honored to be awarded the **National Scholarship** with the first place overall in Hainan University.
 - *2022.07*: &nbsp;🎉🎉 I have one paper about Machine Learning-based Photonic Reverse Design accepted by **IEEE Photonic Letter**.
-- *2022.06*: &nbsp;🎉🎉 I have one paper about Generative Adversial Network on Radar Iamges accepted by **IEEE Transaction on Geoscience and Remote Sensing** (Top in RS, JCR Q1).
+- *2022.06*: &nbsp;🎉🎉 I have one paper about Generative Adversial Network on Radar Iamges accepted by **IEEE Transaction on Geoscience and Remote Sensing** (Top in Remote Sensing, JCR Q1), which is my first work during my intership.
 - *2022.05*: &nbsp;🎉🎉 I have one paper about Machine Learning on Fiber-optic Measuring’2 accepted by **Optics Express** (Top in Optical, JCR Q1).
 - *2022.02*: &nbsp;🎉🎉 I have one paper about Machine Learning on Fiber-optic Measuring‘1 accpted by **Optics Express** (Top in Optical, JCR Q1).